SanShiv1312/Notes/SEM-4/SCSA1402/README.md

 ### **Registers** :
 Registers refer to high-speed storage areas in the CPU.
 The data processed by the CPU are fetched from the registers.

- Registers are also referred as `temporary storage locations` inside the CPU that hold data and addresses
+ - Registers are also referred as `temporary storage locations` inside the CPU that hold data and addresses.

 - All data must be stored in a register before it can be processed.

 Following is the list of registers that plays a crucial role in data processing